 Early Years Foundation Stage

-The Early Years Foundation Stage is a framework that sets out the standards for learning, development and care of children, from birth to 5 years old.
+The Early Years Foundation Stage is a framework that sets out the standards for learning, development and care of children, from birth to five years old.
 When children begin school, they will start in the Reception class which follows the EYFS.

 The EYFS has four guiding principles: